Guiding Your Child Through The Infant Year

 It usually takes about 7 to 10 days for the penis to fully heal after circumcision.
 During this time, it is normal for the head of the circumcised penis to look raw or have a yellowish coating or slight discharge.
 The coating or discharge is usually part of the healing process and does not need to be scrubbed off.
 A crust will probably form over the area.
 Some swelling is also normal.

 After the circumcision, there should be no visible or active bleeding from the penis, but there may be a small amount of blood on the baby's diaper.
 Keep the area as clean as possible.
 Change the diapers often to minimize contact with urine and stool.
 Gently wash the penis with soap and water every day and whenever the diaper area becomes soiled.
 Do not give tub baths until the penis is fully healed.

 Problems after circumcision are very rare.
 However, call your doctor right away if:

-• Your baby does not have a wet diaper within 8 hours after the circumcision.
+• Your baby does not urinate normally within six to eight hours after the circumcision.

 • An area of the circumcision site does not stop bleeding or the bloodstain on the diaper seems to be larger than the size of a quarter.

 • There is redness or swelling around the tip of the penis that seems to be getting worse after 3 to 5 days.

 • There is a yellow discharge or coating around the tip of the penis after 7 days.

 • Your baby has a fever (temperature of 100.4° F or higher).

 • Your baby seems to be having difficulty urinating.